CDLUC3/ezid/templates/doc/apidoc.2.rst

     print $r->code, $r->decoded_content;
   }

-To modify an identifier using values from a hash, `%metadata`:hl1:\ :
+To update an identifier using values from a hash, `%metadata`:hl1:\ :

 .. parsed-literal::